mathur/modelstruct/README.md

     return get_json(MODEL_NAME_HERE)
 ```

+You can protect this endpoint using whatever type of authentication you'd like (a secret delivered via a parameter assuming you are on HTTPS, a header in the request body, etc).

-3. That's it!
+* That's it!
 Send a GET request to the endpoint and get the model's structure.

+## Contributions
+Thanks to [this StackOverflow answer](https://stackoverflow.com/questions/15247075/how-can-i-dynamically-create-derived-classes-from-a-base-class) for an example of how to programatically create Python classes.